 What is alopecia?

 While the average person loses between 50-100 hairs a day, alopecia is considered excessive or abnormal hair loss.
-There are a number of different types of alopecia which are caused by different factors, include hormonal imbalance or an autoimmune condition.
+There are a number of different types of alopecia which are caused by different factors, including hormonal imbalance or an autoimmune condition.

-The different types of alopecia have different causes…
+The causes of different types of alopecia:

 4. Anagen Effluvium, which is widespread hair loss that is often caused by treatments such as chemotherapy or radiotherapy.
 This type of hair loss is temporary and hair should grow back a few months after chemotherapy has stopped.

 What is the treatment for alopecia?

-Your GP may also prescribe Finasteride, a table that works by preventing the hormone testosterone being converted to DHT, which causes the hair follicles to shrink.
+Your GP may also prescribe Finasteride, a tablet that works by preventing the hormone testosterone being converted to DHT, which causes the hair follicles to shrink.
 Studies suggest this can increase the number of hairs people have and also improve the appearance.